Mark Walen: Professional career

-Walen was selected by the Dallas Cowboys in the third round of the 1986 NFL Draft.
+Walen was selected by the Dallas Cowboys in the third round of the 1986 NFL draft with the 74th overall pick.
 As a rookie, he was lost for the year after fracturing a bone in his right ankle, while completing a 1 1/2-mile run on the last day of the Cowboys' rookie orientation in May.
-The next year he had some few snaps on passing situations.
+During the 1987 season, he saw the field only on certain passing situations.

 In 1988, he had his best season when in a reserve role (started only 2 games) he registered 4 sacks (fifth on the team).
-On September 25, he replaced and ineffective Kevin Brooks against the Atlanta Falcons, making 4 tackles and one sack.
+On September 25, he replaced an ineffective Kevin Brooks against the Atlanta Falcons, making 4 tackles and one sack.
 On October 30, he started in place of Brooks against the Phoenix Cardinals, registering 9 tackles, 2 sacks and blocked an extra point.

 The next season, he emerged as one of the full-time starters on the defensive line at left tackle, but was placed on the injured reserve list after suffering a torn anterior cruciate ligament in his left knee during the second pre-season game against the Los Angeles Raiders.

-On August 22, 1990, he was waived after leaving the team in training camp, in reaction to being moved to the offensive line and then back again to the defensive line in the span of a week.
+On August 22, 1990, he was waived after leaving the team in training camp, in reaction to being moved to the offensive line and then back to the defensive line in the span of a week.